SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 ## Analysis of Datasets

+- **Overview of the datasets**
+The datasets show the deforestation details of about 218 countries in the world from the year 1990 to year 2016.
+The countries were divided into four income groups; low income, high income, upper middle income and lower middle income groups/categories, and seven regions or continents including East Asia & Pacific, Europe & Central Asia, Latin America & Caribbean, Middle East & North Africa, North America, South Asia and Sub-Saharan Africa.
+The country Monaco has the smallest total area by square miles while Russian Federation has the largest.
+Faroe Islands have the smallest forest area by square kilometre while Russian Federation has the largest.

+---

 - **A new database "PROJECT" was created and the 3 datasets were selected to view the columns therein.**

 #### Below are the queries used for this analysis and their results:
 ![](1.png)

 ---

 - **Total number of countries involved in deforestation.**
 To generate this insight the following steps were carried out: